ARM-software/abi-aa/pauthabielf64/pauthabielf64.rst

 PLT GOT signing schema
 ^^^^^^^^^^^^^^^^^^^^^^

-The PAuth ABI reuses the signing schema from the existing ABI, this uses the IA key with the address of the PLT GOT entry as the modifier.
+The PAuth ABI reuses the signing schema from the existing ABI.
+This uses the IA key with the address of the PLT GOT entry as the modifier.
 This can be implemented using instructions that are encoded in the hint space.